Piranha Plant: Reception

 Several media outlets have highlighted the Piranha Plant's status as an iconic enemy in the Mario franchise.
 The Piranha Plant has appeared in numerous "top" character lists compiled by video game publications, such as IGN, 1UP.com, and GameDaily.
 The addition of the Piranha Plant as a playable character in Super Smash Bros.
 Ultimate drew an enthusiastic response from video game publications, as well as players.
 Although some players encountered technical issues with unlocking the character or experienced data corruption of their save files following the DLC's installation, overall post-release response from both casual and professional players to the Piranha Plant's addition to the game's roster was generally favorable.

 IGN lauded the gameplay mechanics for the Piranha Plant in their initial impression of the DLC additions shortly after their launch.
 In an in-depth review of the DLC material, Justin Berube from Nintendo World Report stated that he originally had reservations about the Piranha Plant taking up a roster spot at the expense of a more prominent character like Waluigi, though the Piranha Plant's playstyle grew on him.
 Berube wrote that the Piranha Plant's "moves allow for some creative uses and provide fun and unique gameplay", complimented the character's victory poses at the end of matches, and concluded that the new fighter was "extremely unique and fun to play".
 However, Berube expressed concern that the Piranha Plant could be easily overpowered by projectiles during competitive matches.
 Writing for Kotaku, Cecilia D'Anastasio summarized the Piranha Plant's gameplay as "sluggish but fun".
-Although D'Anastasio faulted some of the character's moves for being predictable and somewhat difficult to aim properly, she lauded its "toolkit" for allowing the player to control space on a stage, defend against aerial fighters, and interlock moves to form combos.
+Although D'Anastasio faulted some of the character's moves for being predictable and somewhat difficult to aim properly, she lauded its "toolkit" for allowing players to control space on a stage, defend against aerial fighters, and interlock moves to form combos.
 Overall, D'Anastasio deemed the Piranha Plant to be "a super fun fighter that adds something fresh and leafy to Smash Ultimates roster".
+Although GameRevolutions Tyler Treese acknowledged player disappointment about the Piranha Plant taking up a roster space that could have been used for a more traditional character, he praised the level of detail in the fighter's moveset as both meticulous and incredible, opining that "Piranha Plant winds up representing everything that is special about Super Smash Bros.
+Ultimate."

-Gavin Lane from Nintendo Life was unimpressed with the announcement that the Piranha Plant would be added as a playable character for Dr. Mario World in December 2020, and mocked Nintendo for "scraping the barrel".
+Gavin Lane from Nintendo Life was unimpressed with the announcement that the Piranha Plant would be added as a playable character in Dr. Mario World in December 2020, and mocked Nintendo for "scraping the barrel".
 Lowell Bell, writing for The Escapist, believed that their appearance in Super Mario Bros.
-Wonder made for some of the best levels in the game, as the Piranha Plants provided an "adorable and catchy Piranha dance routine" that establishes the tone in its second level.
-Similarly, Tomas Franzese of Digital Trends stated the singing Piranha Plants were one of the best Wonder Effects in the game, describing it as "joyously absurd".
+Wonder made for some of the best levels in the game, as the Piranha Plants provided "an adorable and catchy Piranha dance routine" that establishes the tone in its second level.
+Similarly, Tomas Franzese of Digital Trends stated that the singing Piranha Plants were one of the best Wonder Effects in the game, describing it as "joyously absurd".